-The path should look like -
+The path should look something like -

 In order to use ODBC driver, you need to register it in your system so that your ODBC Driver Manager will be able to locate it.

-64-bit Windows, you can use 64-bit driver as well as 32-bit.
+64-bit Windows, you can use the 64-bit driver as well as the 32-bit.
 You may want to install both 32-bit and 64-bit drivers on 64-bit Windows to be able to use your driver from both 32-bit and 64-bit applications.

 Microsoft Visual C++ 2010 Redistributable Package for 32-bit or 64-bit should be installed first.